Even after earlier fire, China poultry plant workers didn't query locked doors

 The government has detained several people in connection with the fire, but has not given any further details.
 They will likely face long jail sentences, judging from how previous similar industrial disasters have been handled.

-"There's a tendency to over-manage employees, to lock them in, to make sure they don't steal," said Mary Gallagher, director of the Center for Chinese Studies at the University of Michigan and an expert on labor relations in China.
+"There's a tendency to over-manage employees, to lock them in, to make sure they don't steal," said Mary Gallagher, director of the Center for Chinese Studies at the University of Michigan and an expert on labour relations in China.
 "But they tend not to take into account the possibility of this kind of occasional accident that then turns into a disaster."

 "There's no accounting for where those fines go, and we never know if they're used for training or eliminating fire hazards.
 Fines are currently just a way to increase government income, not to prevent accidents."